African Elephant | Facts, Diet, Habitat & Pictures

 Appearance

 African elephants are massive mammals with thick, grayish skin adorned with wrinkles and sparse hair.
 Their large ears resemble the shape of Africa and aid in temperature regulation.
-They have elongated trunks that serve as versatile tools for feeding, drinking, and communication.
+The African elephant has an elongated trunk that serves as versatile tools for feeding, drinking, and communication.

 African elephants possess long, curved tusks used for various tasks, including digging, lifting objects, and defense.
 Their size can vary, with males (bulls) being larger than females (cows).